-Among the many benefits of an oatmeal bath soak is it’s alleviation of skin irritations and itchiness, whether from a common rash, eczema, poison ivy, hives, bug bites or even diaper rash.
-Below, I show how to make the bath soak along with a lavender oatmeal bath recipe.
-The soak includes a few other beneficial anti-itching ingredients to treat even sensitive skin and other issues.
+Among the many benefits of an oatmeal bath soak is it's alleviation of skin irritations and itchiness, whether from a common rash, eczema, poison ivy, hives, bug bites or even diaper rash.
+Below, I show how to make the soothing colloidal oatmeal bath soak along with a lavender oatmeal bath recipe.
+The soothing bath treatment includes a few other beneficial anti-itching ingredients to treat even sensitive skin and other issues.

-An Oatmeal bath soak is an old fashioned remedy for itchy skin that really works. (see this study on it’s anti-inflammatory ability) This soak is one of the easiest and least expensive ways to alleviate itchy irritated skin.
+An Oatmeal soak is an old fashioned remedy for itchy skin that really works. (see this study on it's anti-inflammatory ability) This soak is one of the easiest and least expensive skin treatments to alleviate skin inflammation and dry skin.

 Oatmeal Bath Benefits

 Oatmeal baths are a go to home remedy for all sorts of skin issues, from simple dry skin to major outbreaks.
 Soaking in a soothing oatmeal bath is often the first thing suggested for treating eczema flare ups, rashes and poison ivy outbreaks.
-Oats are soothing and reduce itchiness, which of course assists with healing.
+Colloidal oatmeal is skin soothing and can reduce itchiness, which of course assists with healing.

 These therapeutic baths are also suggested for those suffering from hives or chicken pox, as the bath will lessen the likelihood that sufferers will scar themselves scratching after having one.